 The show also benefited from a sleek and helpful design language.
 We inherited a large book as the prominent set piece (as this was in use for other touring shows) and had three different beautifully painted backdrops designed by Christien Fontaine: a cityscape, a countryside, and a castle atop a craggy mountain path.
 As the show started, the book was closed, hiding the players and a huge assembly of random props and costumes that were used to inspire casting choices.
 When a setting was selected by the audience, the book would open to the corresponding page which then framed the rest of the improvised action.
 We also deployed a trunk as well, as suggested in the show title, with the conceit that everything that was needed somehow magically came from that one source rather than the racks and crates of items backstage!

 (Your) Opera was designed as a pedagogic outreach tool, but it wasn’t just our audiences that learned from the project.
 There was a great equalizing effect during these rehearsals in that most of the operatic company members were taking their first foray into improv, while I, as the director and deviser, was an opera novice and felt like a guest in a world in which they were experts.
 The resulting cross pollination was really joyful and rewarding.
-Opera is certainly not known for its spontaneity and abandon, and many company members have noted how the experience of (Your) Opera opened them up as performers and made them look at old arias in whole new ways after using them to improvise new whimsical lyrics.
+Opera is certainly not known for its spontaneity and abandon, and many company members have noted how the experience of (Your) Opera opened them up as performers and made them look at old arias in whole new ways after using them to improvise original whimsical lyrics.
 The depth of my admiration for this form of performance certainly grew exponentially as well as I saw firsthand the discipline, training and talent required to make singing like that happen at nine in the morning!

 If you’re intrigued by this premise or way of structuring a show, go here for another peek inside the form.
 This remains a favorite project and I’d happily direct it again in a heartbeat!